How Long Does Drink Driving Stay On Your Criminal Record (UK)?

 - CD70 - causing death by careless driving and failing to take an alcohol test

-What if You Already Have a Driving Conviction On Your Licence?
+What if You Already Have a Driving Conviction on Your Licence?

-If you already have a motoring conviction on your licence, or if you are committing a repeat offence, your penalties will be more severe.
-You may face more points added, higher fines, extensions of your offences on your licence, or outright disqualification.
+If you already have a motoring conviction on your licence, or if you are committing a repeat offence, your penalties will likely be more severe.
+You may face more points being added, higher fines, extensions of your offences on your licence, or outright disqualification.
 The penalty that you will incur will vary on a case-by-case basis, so you should speak to a solicitor to find out your options.

 Talk to Us